Designer & Builder of the Spring 2025 Hospital Home Lottery Showhome

 Pricing a renovation or custom build is a methodical process that can take weeks to do on your behalf.
 Plus, without drawings, cabinetry design and selections picked out, what can be quoted?
 In order to come up with an actual quote, you need to go through the design phase.

-But before committing to a design phase, you start with our concepts phase where we can give you a ballpark estimate after creating a floor plan, mood board and hearing about your needs and wants.
+But before committing to a design phase, our concepts phase is the first baby step.
+Think of the concepts phase like a feasibility study.
+It helps answer that burning question, ‘What will my renovation cost?’ where we can give you a ballpark estimate after creating a floor plan, mood board and hearing about your needs and wants; plus, you’ll get to see a 3D model of your concept right off the hop!

 The sooner the better!

-We use a slot scheduling system which staggers our design and construction starts in order to keep your project running efficiently so we don’t overpromise and underdeliver – that classic thing that contractors can be known for.
+We only take on a 10-15 projects per year and use a slot scheduling system which staggers our design and construction starts in order to keep your project running efficiently so we don’t overpromise and underdeliver – you know, that classic thing most contractors are known for.

-Also keep in mind that our slots fill up fast and are usually booked out a few months in advance.
+Also keep in mind that our design and construction slots fill up fast as we are usually booked months in advance.